 The 10 Best Cat Breeds for Catching Mice

 Finally, the moment you’ve been waiting for.
 If you have your heart set on a particular breed of cat, but you also want one that can help out with your rodent troubles, these are the 10 cat breeds you’ll want to consider.
 Some of them are more charismatic and personable than the others, but all of them have hunting skills developed over the course of thousands of years.

-We continue our world tour of cat breeds with the Turkish Angora, which hails from the nation of Turkey.
+- Turkish Angora - We continue our world tour of cat breeds with the Turkish Angora, which hails from the nation of Turkey.
 Unlike several others on our list, the Turkish Angora is a breed that occurs in nature, rather than having been bred.
 This is a graceful, sure-footed breed, possessing both intelligence and apparent street smarts.
-They bond well with most people, delight in earning their owners’ affections and, of course, are excellent hunters.
+They bond well with most people, delight in earning their owners’ affections, and, of course, are excellent hunters.

-More than most of the other breeds featured here, Burmese cats have a habit of thinking with their stomach.
+- Burmese - More than most of the other breeds featured here, Burmese cats have a habit of thinking with their stomach.
 They thrive anywhere they can be assured of a nice square meal, such as bookshops, homes or even office environments.
 In return, they’ll let you keep their mouse-hunting abilities on retainer.
-Burmese cats are also intelligent and highly entertaining, which make them the perfect choice for an environment that plays host to children.
+Burmese cats are also intelligent and highly entertaining, which makes them the perfect choice for an environment that plays host to children.

-Thai royalty spent many generations in the company of Siamese cats.
+- Siamese - Thai royalty spent many generations in the company of Siamese cats.
 In fact, when members of royal families passed away, their cat would take up residence in whichever temple their remains were interred in, and lived there in comfort and luxury among monks and members of the priesthood.
-Siamese cats were eventually bred to form the Burmese, Himalayan and Ocicat breeds, but the original Siamese is still a favorite mouser and ratter on multiple hemispheres.
+Siamese cats were eventually bred to form the Burmese, Himalayan, and Ocicat breeds, but the original Siamese is still a favorite mouser and ratter on multiple hemispheres.